Ph.D Program

 - Course Load Requirements

 First Year: First year students must take at least nine hours of course work per semester.
-During the first year, at least one course must be a departmental core course, at least one must be a statistics course, and at least two must be other substantive courses (which can include other core or statistics courses) that have formal evaluation requirements such as a final exam.
-In addition, all students are expected to become involved in research activities during the first year.
+During the first year, at least one course must be a departmental core course, at least one must be a statistics course, In addition, all students are expected to become involved in research activities during the first year.
 Areas may require their students to register for the research course (390), area seminar courses, and to take additional courses or seminars as deemed necessary for the education of the student.

-Teaching Assistants and Research Assistants: All students employed by the University as a TA or RA must take at least nine hours of coursework each semester that will count towards the graduate degree.
+Teaching Assistants, Graduate Research Assistants and Fellows: All students employed by the University as a TA, GRA, or on a full fellowship must take at least nine hours of coursework each semester that will count towards the graduate degree.
 (3 hours in summer session).

 - Ethics Course Requirement